Visiting Associate Professor

 Task Force Member, Biofrontiers Institute

 Editorial Board, Molecular and Cellular Biology

 Editorial Board, Cell Reports

 Editorial Board, eLife

-Mechanisms of gene expression control and cancer biology.
+Mechanisms of gene expression control in cancer biology and Down syndrome.

 We are a multidimensional team of biologists.
 A major goal of our research is to decrease the unacceptable amount of death and sorrow caused by cancer.
 Nonetheless, our discoveries often lead us into other areas of biomedical research or into more fundamental biological problems without immediate clinical applications.